-Georgetown University’s Innovation and Leadership in Government (ILG) seeks to equip public managers with analytical frameworks and tools to generate and implement innovative public policies, while providing leadership development opportunities so they may effectively promote new ideas and programs in their respective government entities.
+Georgetown University’s Innovation and Leadership in Government (ILG) seeks to equip public managers with analytical frameworks and tools to generate and implement innovative public policies, while providing them with leadership development opportunities, so that they may effectively promote new ideas and programs in their respective government entities.

-Public service leaders across Latin America are facing unprecedented challenges with globalized citizens having greater access to information.
-Citizens are demanding improved infrastructure, safer streets, and greater quality healthcare, with equitable access.
-As a result, governments are forced to create innovative forms of delivering these services, while maximizing limited resources by engaging with the public, taking new risks, and harnessing new technologies.
-The longstanding culture of unaccountability, inter-agency turf wars, and deeply bureaucratic processes are being reformed by a new generation of leaders.
+Public service leaders across Latin America and around the globe are facing unprecedented challenges.
+As citizens become more technically savvy and gain access to the internet, they are demanding better schools, safer streets and superior healthcare, with more equitable access for all.
+As a result, governments are forced to come up with new and creative ways of delivering these services, amidst longstanding cultures of unaccountability, inter-agency turf wars and deeply bureaucratic processes

 ILG goes beyond a traditional academic program as it provides an innovative model to promote experiential learning.
 The curriculum combines academic courses that offer theoretical frameworks and knowledge along with practical applications and guest speakers from related fields for sharing real-world experiences.
 As a program that serves mid-career public leaders, it emphasizes peer-to-peer learning by sharing work experiences, lessons learned, and best practices.
 The ILG program is taught in English with simultaneous translation to Spanish.